-Appendix C Income Averaging Policy
+Appendix B Income Averaging Policy

 Re-syndication of properties with a recorded Declaration of Restrictive Covenants (DRC) is ineligible.

 Applicants will designate units at a specific AMI by unit type (e.g., 10 one-bedroom units at 50%) at the time of application or request to change elections.